 5. Keep in touch...online

 It’s good for babies and toddlers to interact with others.
-In the time of social distancing and self-isolation, how about using FaceTime or WhatsApp to make video calls.
-It will be nice for you and baby to see your friends and family.
+It's also good for you to have a chance to have a proper, adult conversation.
+If friends and family are far away, how about using FaceTime or WhatsApp to make video calls.
+It will be nice for you and baby to see them.

 This page was last reviewed in November 2018